royalfork/royalfork.github.io/_drafts/address_gen.md

 # priv_key_and_version_and_checksum.to_hex => 809e524de478970a9621c0e52890805d5f28e3620892ba6bfa701b026c6ee10a520140d9c9e7
 {% endhighlight %}

-Step 4.
+###### Step 4.
 Base58 Encoding

-We currently have 38bytes (304 1s and 0s) of data.
+We currently have 38 bytes of data.
 Using the digits 0-9. we can express this data as a 92 digit long integer.
-Using 16 possible characters 0-9,A-F, we express this in 76 characters as shown above.
+Using hex (16 possible characters) we express this in 76 characters (as shown above).
 If we use 58 possible characters, the data can be expressed in only 52 characters.
 The characters used for Base58 are:

-	- 1-9 		 (9)
+* 1-9 		 (9)

-	- a-z EXCEPT l 	 (25)
+* a-z except 'l' 	 (25)

-	- A-Z EXCEPT I,O (24)
+* A-Z except 'I','O' (24)

-I've included the bitcoin-ruby base58 encoder in our utility package.

 {% highlight ruby %}
 privateWIF = priv_key_and_version_and_checksum.to_base58
 # privateWIF => L2XU3tBMCgmAb16LRcrPenccYdUCGKgahkW1oZ4diHuk3dvb6WDL
 {% endhighlight %}

+I've included the bitcoin-ruby base58 encoder [here](/assets/data/utils.rb).

 # Public Key

-Step 5.
-Evaluate k(public) = k(private) * G
+###### Step 5.
+Evaluate: $$k_{pub}=k_{pr}*G$$

 This is where Elliptic Curve Cryptography comes in.
 I'll go into how this all works in a later post, but for now, we'll simply use this equation.

-We have the private key from the first step; it's an integer that is 77 digits long (71610849129504069670807627525562295685404995395280754758942009276479161043538).
+$$k_{pr}$$ = 77 digit long integer that we generated in step 1.

-G is called a "generator point", and is a certain point on the elliptic curve.
+G = the "generator point", a special point on the elliptic curve

+{:.no-list}
-  It has x coordinate:
+* {:.x-scroll}It has x coordinate: 55066263022277343669578718895168534326250603453777594175500187360389116729240

+{:.no-list}
-  and y coordinate:
+* {:.x-scroll}and y coordinate: 32670510020758816978083085130507043184471273380659243275938904335757337482424

-When we multiply the generator point with our private key, we get a new point on the curve (with x and y coordinates).
-This point acts as our public key.
-Because you can't easily "divide" points on an elliptic curve, it's computationally impractical to generate the private key given our knowledge of the public key and the generator point.
+When we multiply the generator point with our private key, we get a new point on the elliptic curve.
+The x and y cooordinates of this point act as our public key.
+Because you can't easily divide points on an elliptic curve, it's computationally impractical to generate the private key given our knowledge of the public key and the generator point.

-Note: We're using the ["ecdsa" gem](https://github.com/DavidEGrayson/ruby_ecdsa) because the OpenSSL library is poorly documented and confusing.
+{:.note}

-Note: Secp256k1 is a NIST predefined curve.
-Every application which uses secp256k1 curves use the same generator point.
+Note: Bitcoin uses the "secp256k1" curve, which defines it's own generator point.
+Every application which uses the secp256k1 curve uses the same generator point.

 {% highlight ruby %}
 curve = ECDSA::Group::Secp256k1